 Natural remedies for specific skin problems

-Take half a cup of fresh aloe juice and mix 2 teaspoons of marigold (from flowers).
-Then add the contents of one capsule of vitamin E to the mixture and apply locally to the affected area, or prevent the entire face as a night mask.
+Take half a cup of fresh aloe juice and mix 2 teaspoons of marigold tincture (of blossoms).
+Additionally, add one capsule of vitamin E to the mixture and apply locally to affected areas, or preventively for the whole face as a night mask.

 AHA against Acne:

-Mix the juice of one papaya and one of the same pineapple (both contain AHA, alpha hydroxyacids) plus a few figs plus a few grape berries with thicker skin.
+Mix the juice of one papaya and one of the same pineapple (both contain AHA, alpha hydroxyacids) plus a few figs plus a few berries with thicker skin.
 Drink a drink with a taste.
-Put the fruit pulp on your face like a mud mask, for the first time no more than half an hour.
+Apply the fruit pulp to your face like a mud mask, for the first time no more than half an hour.

 Smooth herbal tea:

-Melissa officinalis and other deaf-eaters are recommended by many herbalists for herpes.
-Tea contains yzop, lute, dobromil, rosemary, sage, blackheads, quartz, Other deaf and liquorice (not aniseed).
-It contains coffee acids, geraniin, licoric acid, glycyrrhizin, lysine, protocatechic acid, quercetin, rosmarinic acid, tannic acid, thymol, vitamin E and zinc, but can not be ruled out by the interactions.
+Melissa officinalis and other deaf are recommended by many herbalists for herpes.
+Tea contains yzop, loup, dobromil, rosemary, sage, blackheads, quartz, other deaf and licorice to sweeten (not aniseed).
+It contains coffee, geraniin, licoric acid, glycyrrhizin, lysine, protonate acid, quercetin, rosmarinic acid, tannic acid, thymol, vitamin E and zinc.
 Italian researchers claim that licoric acid inactivates herpes virus (HSV1) in cell culture.
-PREPARATION: Fill a large pot with half boiling water, add the melon to fill the container in three quarters, and add 2 parts of the goodies, 2 parts of the blackhead and one of the other non-edible fragrant deaf.
-Mix licorice root in the mixture to cool.
+PREPARATION: Fill a large pot with half of the boiling water, add the buttermilk to fill the container in three quarters, and add 2 parts of the broth, 2 parts of the blackhead and one of the other non-edible fragrant moths.
+Mix the liquorice root in the mixture to cool down.

 Cuts, scratches, ulcers:

-Tea tree oil 3 parts, 2-part gourd , Collinsonia canadensis 2 parts, Calendula officinalis 2 parts, Hydrastis canadensis 2 parts, Asian umbrella ( Centella asiatica ) 2 parts.
+Tea tree oil 3 parts, 2 yoke, Collinsonia canadensis 2 parts, Calendula officinalis 2 parts, Hydrastis canadensis 2 parts, Centella asiatica 2 parts.